-The original components of the Basel III package were implemented in the EEA through CRD IV and CRR, which were published in the Official Journal of the EU on June 27, 2013.
+The Basel III framework sets the global standards for prudential requirements for banks and was implemented in the EEA in 2013 through the Capital Requirements Regulation ("CRR") and Fourth Capital Requirements Directive ("CRD IV").
 The CRR established a single set of harmonized prudential rules which apply directly to all credit institutions in the EEA, with CRD IV containing other provisions required to be transposed into national law.
-These regulations are structured in line with Basel Committee's three pillars of supervision: Pillar 1 "minimum capital requirements", Pillar 2 "supervisory review process" and Pillar 3 "market discipline".
+The CRR and CRD IV are structured in line with the Basel Committee's three pillars of supervision: Pillar 1 "minimum capital requirements", Pillar 2 "supervisory review process" and Pillar 3 "market discipline".
+The CRR and CRD IV have since been amended by CRR II and CRD V in 2019 and continue to be subject to further review.
+The latest amendments are expected to be implemented in the form of CRR III and CRD VI which are due to enter into force in 2024 and will likely begin to apply from 2025.
+The CRR and CRD as amended apply to MBE DAC as implemented in Ireland by the CBI.